How to Fix a Stuck Zipper for a Trampoline

 How Do You Put a Zipper Back on Track?

 A trampoline zipper is a type of fastener often used on clothing and other items.
 It consists of two metal or plastic teeth on each side of the fabric, which interlock when the slider is moved up or down.
 Trampoline zippers are very strong and durable, but they can sometimes come off track.
 If this happens, don’t panic!
 There are a few simple ways to get your trampoline zipper back on track.

 Zipper mishaps are frustrating, but luckily they are usually easy to fix.
-If your zipper is stuck or won’t close all the way, the first step is to identify the problem.
+How to fix a stuck zipper that is if your zipper is stuck or won’t close all the way, the first step is to identify the problem.
 If the zipper teeth are caught on fabric, gently loosen them with a dull knife or a pair of pliers.
 If the problem is that the slider has come off the track, it can often be fixed by gently pushing it back into place with your finger.
 If that doesn’t work, try using a paperclip or a Safety Pin to get the slider started.
 Once you’ve gotten the slider moving again, run it up and down the zipper length a few times to ensure it’s back on track.
 With a little patience and a few simple tools, you can fix most zipper problems in a matter of minutes.

 How Do You Get a Zipper Back on Track without Cutting It?